catilac/CARL/README.md

 HI THIS IS CARL
 =================

-CARL stands for Code Augmented Reality Live
+CARL stands for Code ah Augmented Reality Live

 -------------------